Find Out Ways To Build Passive Income For Your Retirement Lifestyle

 Like shares, deriving a passive income through bonds comes with the downside of concentration risk.
 With wholesale corporate bonds trading at S$250,000 lots, you’re even less likely to be diversifying across many bonds and getting liquidity from it.
 You may also be tempted to invest in bonds paying the highest coupon and end up taking on too much credit risk.
-Analysing the credit risk of a company is complex business and should be left to the professionals.
+Analysing the credit risk of a company is a complex business and should be left to professionals.

 - Dividends from funds

-If you like the idea of building a stream of passive income using shares, bonds and property, but want to mitigate the various downside risks, you can consider investing in Exchange Traded Funds (ETFs), Real Estate Investment Trusts (REITs) or unit trusts to achieve this outcome.
-The objective of these products are to pool the funds from investors and use those resources to buy into a basket of diversified instruments which effectively mitigates concentration risk.
+If you like the idea of building a stream of passive income using shares, bonds, and property, but want to mitigate the various downside risks, you can consider investing in Exchange Traded Funds (ETFs), Real Estate Investment Trusts (REITs) or unit trusts to achieve this outcome.
+The objective of these products is to pool the funds from investors and use those resources to buy into a basket of diversified instruments which effectively mitigates concentration risk.

 With greater buying power, such products also open up global opportunities especially for you as an individual investor to tap on.
 Singapore’s capital market is after all only a drop in the ocean of the global financial markets.
 When you invest through these investment products, you receive units of the fund corresponding to the amount you have invested.
 As these units can be traded fractionally, you can easily buy and sell them thus increasing accessibility and liquidity as well.